pyranid/pyranid/README.md

 );
 ```

-If you need support for multidimensional array storage, implement a [`CustomParameterBinder`](https://javadoc.pyranid.com/com/pyranid/CustomParameterBinder.html) as outlined below.
+If you need support for multidimensional array binding, implement a [`CustomParameterBinder`](https://javadoc.pyranid.com/com/pyranid/CustomParameterBinder.html) as outlined below.

 ### Custom Parameters